-1. Question: In the rules examples, all the times are in round minutes.
+- 3. Question: In the rules examples, all the times are in round minutes.
 What accuracy will be used for determining flight times?
 Answer: It's just to make the rules document cases simple.
-We will record times to the accuracy possible, probably to nearest second.

-2. Question: The rules state the aircraft must have the wheels off the ground in 200 feet.
+We will record times to the - accuracy possible, probably to nearest second.
+Question: The rules state the aircraft must have the wheels off the ground in 120 feet.
 Is there any height requirement?
 Answer: No, the rules are correct as stated.
-Aircraft must have ALL wheels off the ground by the 200 foot line, and they must remain off until the landing.
-Their is no "obstacle" height requirement for this year.

-- 3. Question: Can the battery pack be changed out or "topped off" between sorties?
-Answer: No. Only payload may be unloaded and reloaded.
-Batteries may not be recharged. - 4.
-Question: Is there a minimum altitude for flying the course?
-Answer: No. Altitude must be high enough for safe flight as set by the discretion of the Contest Director. - 5.
+Aircraft must have ALL wheels off the ground by the 120 foot line, and they must remain off until the landing.
+There is no "obstacle" height requirement for this year. - Question: Is there a minimum altitude for flying the course?
+Answer: No. Altitude must be high enough for safe flight as set by the discretion of the Contest Director. - 6.
 Question: How are the turns made, and is there a set turn radius?
 Answer: The turns may not be initiated until the turn judge raises his flag (for the two 180 degree turns), but may then proceed to be any turn radius and rate the aircraft is capable of.
-The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 6.
-Question: In the rules, it says that the flight time lasts "...until the aircraft comes to a complete stop on the runway past the starting line at the completion of all laps..." then goes on to say "If the aircraft rolls off the runway, the ground crew may retrieve the aircraft and return it to the runway.
-In this case, the time ends when the ground crew returns to the staging 'box' after placing the aircraft at the starting line."
-So why would a crew go get the aircraft if it runs off the runway?
-Wouldn't it be stopped?
-Are you saying that if the plane rolls past the starting line and stops, then the time stops, but if the plane rolls past the starting line and off the runway, the crew must return it to the starting line? - Answer: If the airplane rolls off of the runway BEFORE reaching the starting line it must be returned to the runway to taxi or be carried to the starting line.
-If it rolls off of the runway PAST the starting line it must be returned to the runway (but not necessarily to the starting line).
-In either of these cases, time stops when the pit crew returns to the staging box. - 7.
+The 360 degree turn can be initiated anytime the aircraft is on the "downwind" leg and also may be any turn radius and rate the aircraft is capable of. - 7.
+Question: In the rules, it says that the flight time lasts "...until the aircraft comes to a complete stop past the starting line at the completion of all laps..."
+Does the ground crew have to return the aircraft to the runway before the time is stopped?
+Answer: If the airplane rolls off of the runway BEFORE reaching the starting line it must be returned to the runway to taxi or be carried to the starting line.
+If it rolls off of the runway PAST the starting line it does not need to be returned to the runway. - 8.
 Question: Is it safe to assume that if the rules do not explicitly forbid something, it is allowed?

 Answer: The rules are intentionally designed to not impose too many limitations while allowing each team an equal chance.
 If something adheres to the "spirit" of the rules it is likely to be allowed.
 If you have any specific questions you would like clarified they may be addressed in a private e-mail to the contest administrator.
 Ideas will not be disclosed to other teams if they represent a legal and innovative approach.
 If it is deemed to be not legal, it may be added to this FAQ or posted to the other teams at the administrators discretion.